- Home

 Grade 9-12

 View on concept mapSpecial or extreme input values — such as zero, infinity, empty sets, or boundary conditions — where formulas or reasoning may behave differently.
-Checking edge cases catches errors and deepens understanding.
+Edge cases reveal whether a formula or algorithm truly works — testing boundaries catches off-by-one errors in programming, division-by-zero bugs, and invalid assumptions in mathematical proofs.

 Definition